ysyk2021/building-lasting-habits-a-simple-and-proven-method-to-establish-positive-behaviors-and-overcome/src/chapter-5-2.md

-# Understanding the Role of Dopamine in Habit Formation

 In our journey to building lasting habits, it is crucial to understand the role of dopamine in habit formation.
 Dopamine, often referred to as the "feel-good" neurotransmitter, plays a significant role in reinforcing and motivating our behaviors.
 This chapter will explore the impact of dopamine on habit formation and how we can leverage it to establish positive habits.